The Benefits of Doing an Internship Abroad

 Why ASEAN, China and India?

-ASEAN, China and India (ACI) have shown great economic growth even when the world is showing signs of economic down-turn.
-“Economic integration must remain at the core of our agenda,” Mr Lee told ASEAN leaders in his intervention at the ASEAN Summit plenary session in Jakarta[1].
-ACI combined market is about 3.4 billion, that is close to 50% of the world’s population.
-Hence, it will be strategic for Singaporeans to understand these markets and take leadership in some ways being the developed country in this region.
-In the budget announced in 2020, DPM and Finance Minister Heng Swee Keat has set aside budget to send at least 70% of local IHL students to ACI under the new Asia-Ready Exposure Programme [2].
-More support will be given to internships under the previously announced Global Ready Talent Programme.
+ASEAN, China, and India (ACI) have demonstrated strong economic growth despite global signs of economic downturn.
+“Economic integration must remain at the core of our agenda,” Mr Lee emphasised during his address to ASEAN leaders at the ASEAN Summit plenary session in Jakarta[1].
+The combined ACI market comprises about 3.4 billion people—nearly 50% of the world’s population.
+Given this, it is strategic for Singaporeans to understand these markets and take on leadership roles, especially as Singapore is a developed country in the region.

 [1] https://www.channelnewsasia.com/asia/asean-summit-pm-lee-economic-integration-3747036